 - Accommodation: Hostal Camino de Santiago (20,863 CLP/$31 per night for a four-bed dorm)

 - Such a wonderful hostel.
 It was pricey for a dorm, but so were most accommodations in Puerto Natales.
 My dorm was spacious, clean, and modern.
 Each bunk was wide and comfortable, and everyone had a large locker.
 The owner Jose Mari was incredibly accommodating and took care of everything: he gave suggestions for activities, booked tours, and made breakfast.
-Breakfast technically started at 7:00 AM, but Jose Mari was happy to provide breakfast to guests who had tours that left earlier.
-I never saw a breakfast that actually started at 7:00 AM since Jose Mari was always up earlier.
-I’m not a baby person, but Jose Mari and his wife Paula had an adorable 11-month-old son named Daniel.
+Breakfast technically started at 7 AM, but Jose Mari was happy to provide breakfast to guests who had tours that left earlier.
+I never saw a breakfast that actually started at 7 AM since Jose Mari was always up earlier.
+I’m not a baby person (like, at all), but Jose Mari and his wife Paula had a sweet 11-month-old son named Daniel.

 - Transport to Puerto Natales:

 - Full-day glacier cruise, booked through Hostal Camino de Santiago (90,000 CLP/$134)